djsc/ScreenDoorWidget/README.md

 This is a web widget that displays the last post on a firebase account and how long ago it was posted.

-**NOTE: THE FIREBASE RULES BELOW ALLOW ANYONE TO READ YOUR DATA.
-IT ONLY PROTECTS AGAINST WRITING**

 ## Firebase Setup:
 * Go to https://console.firebase.google.com/
 * Add a project